apache/horaedb-docs/docs/src/en/storage.md

 # Overall structure

 CeresDB is a distributed storage system based on the share-nothing architecture.

-Data between different servers is isolated from each other and does not affect each other.The storage engine in each stand-alone machine is a variant of LSM (Log-structured merge-tree), which is optimized for time-series scenarios.
-The following figure shows its workflow.：
+Data between different servers is isolated from each other and does not affect each other.
+The storage engine in each stand-alone machine is a variant of [log-structured merge-tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree), which is optimized for time-series scenarios.
+The following figure shows its core components:

 ![](../resources/images/storage-overview.svg)

-The following introduces its main modules in the order of the writing process.

 ## Write Ahead Log (WAL)